raspberrypilearning/flappy-astronaut/en/step_15.md

   ```
 --- /hint --- --- /hints ---

-- Now that you are checking for a collision, you can use this in you game loop.
-It will need to be in both the `for` loop and within the `while` loop.
-If it comes back as `True` then you can exit the loops.
+- Now that you are checking for a collision, you can use this conditional in you game loop.
+It will need to be in both the for loop and the while loop.
+If it returns `True`, then you can exit the loops.

 ```python
 while True: